 Messiah’s followers in Britain and that he ordained a few with the consent of

 two other members of the Sanhedrin.
+The two most likely are Nicodemus and James the Just, the first bishop of Jerusalem.
 If this is so, the priesthood in England clearly predates the papacy of Linus which began in A.D.
 64.

 “The absence of documents makes it difficult to say precisely how these transitions came about.
 By the end of the first century the situation was that the apostles or their closest helpers or eventually their successors directed the local colleges of episkopoi and presbyteroi.
 By the beginning of the second century the figure of a single bishop who is the head of the communities appears very clearly in the letters of Saint Ignatius of Antioch, who further claims that this institution is established "unto the ends of the earth".